Chaoqi-LIU/Chaoqi-LIU.github.io/index.md

 # Welcome! (｡ì _ í｡)

 ## About Me
 Howdy!
-I'm Chaoqi LIU, you can call me Nolan!
+I'm Chaoqi LIU, 刘晁企, you can call me Nolan!
 I was born in Jiangsu Province, China.
 Currently, I'm a Math and Computer Science student at University of Illinois at Urbana-Champaign.
 I am a techno-optimist with a great passion for technology and science.
 I aspire to become a PhD in coming future.
 My current research interets are robotics, security, biocomputing.